satheeshari3/django-finance-tracker/README.md

 A simple and user-friendly personal finance tracker built with Django.
 This application allows users to add, view, and manage income and expense transactions, helping them understand their financial habits better.

-##feature to be added:
+##new feature added:
 --Authentication for the users

 ## Features